Nov 22, 2024

 by Christopher Hazlehurst | Aug 29, 2022

-Upset woman with abortion pill and glass of water Photo Source: Adobe Stock Image
+A woman holding a glass of water and a pill, looking distressed.
+Photo Source: Adobe Stock Image

 A woman in Nebraska and her teenage daughter face criminal charges after the teen allegedly obtained an unlawful abortion.
 The teen’s mother is being charged alongside her daughter for allegedly abetting the abortion and subsequently hiding the act.
 The prosecution marks one of the first criminal abortion cases since the conservative supermajority on the Supreme Court overturned the landmark Roe v.
 Wade decision.